 No. 1 Practice Mindfulness

 First, you have to learn how to relax again.
 Not the kind of relaxing that involves Netflix.
 The kind that brings you lasting peace and calm.
 Many practices are out there: praying, meditation, yoga, tai chi.
 Having lunch with a good friend can really help us unwind.
-I’ll tell you what works for me and what other moms are doing to maintain sanity in this article.
+I’ll tell you what works for me and what other moms are doing to maintain sanity in this post.

 No. 2 Have a Clean and Organized Home